 Vegan blue cheese dressing

-The heat of the buffalo sauce is tempered by the cooling dressing, which has clumps of crumbled tofu inside instead of dairy-based blue cheese.
+The heat of the buffalo sauce is tempered by the cooling vegan blue cheese dressing.
+It has clumps of crumbled tofu inside instead of dairy-based blue cheese.
 It also gives this side dish some staying power.

 (If you don’t want to make your own dressing, I’ve heard good things about the Follow Your Heart vegan blue cheese.
 I’ve tried their ranch dressing, which would also be great here.)